lami-lekan/alx-pre_course/0x01-git/README.md

 Git and Github

-Git is a free and opem source distribute version control system designed to handle everything from small to large projects with speed and efficiency.
+Git is a free and open-source version control system designed to handle everything from small to large projects with speed and efficiency.

-Version control is a system that records change to a file or set of files over time so that one can recall a particular version later.
+Version control is a system that records changes to a file or set of files over time. that one can recall a particular version later.

 GitHub is a web-based platform that provides hosting for Git repositories.
 It adds